RHS Level 2: Frequently asked questions

-The Royal Horticultural Society’s Level 2 Certificate in the Principles of Horticulture is an internationally recognised qualification.
+The RHS Level 2: Principles of Plant Growth and Development is an internationally recognised qualification.
 It is a theory based qualification which assesses the knowledge of the scientific principles underpinning horticultural practices.

 Here's further information about the RHS Level 2 course.

 Our RHS Level 2 students come from around the world and from all different backgrounds.

 Many students choose an online RHS course so they can study around jobs or life commitments, at times which suit them.